matthyk/matthyk/README.md

 * OpenAPI
 * JSONSchema

-If you are interested in some projects I have already committed to see the list below.
+If you are interested in some projects I have already committed to:

 * [fastify-override](https://github.com/matthyk/fastify-override)
 * [fastify](https://github.com/fastify/fastify)